marcelpetersen/mobil/pages/summit.md

     content: Topics
   - text_style: headline-medium
     content: Stay up-to-date on mobility trends
-  - content: "The future is autonomous, shared and electric: find out more about the next generation of new mobility at the Wunder Mobility Summit.
-From micromobility to aerial transportation, WMS is the perfect place to hear from the industry’s brightest minds on mobility’s hottest topics."
+  - content: 'The future is autonomous, shared and electric: find out more about the next generation of new mobility at the Wunder Mobility Summit.
+From micromobility to aerial transportation, WMS is the perfect place to hear from the industry’s brightest minds on mobility’s hottest topics.'
     text_style: body
   items:
   - heading: Autonomous Driving